koenrodenburg/techassignment/README.md

 #### Code Coverage
 JaCoCo is incluced in the Maven configuration to determine the coverage of the automated tests.
 Lombok is configured to add the `@Generated` annotation to its generated methods, such that these will not be considered by JaCoCo.

 Current coverage is 97% of instructions.
-The missing three percent is located in the main method `TechAssignmentApplication.main(String[])`, and in two JaCoCo oversights in `DiffInputService.input(Side, String, String)`: the generated code from the `@NonNull` annotations, and an expected `default` case for the switch expression (which is exhaustive for the Enum).
+The missing three percent is located in the main method `TechAssignmentApplication.main(String[])`, and in two JaCoCo oversights in `DiffInputService.input(Side, String, String)`: the generated code from the `@NonNull` annotations, and an expected `default` case for the switch expression (which is unnecessary because the switch expression is exhaustive for the Enum).

 ## Suggestions for improvement